edfcbz/task-api-rest-spring-360agency-test/README.md

 ## 📋 API Test - Review Technical Aspect and Improvement Suggestions
 **(Functional Test)** Status: Developed
-* 1 - ListingEndpointTest.java
+* **1 - ListingEndpointTest.java
    * 1.1 - Method **public Listing update(Listing listing_)**
    * 1.2 - Method **public void findDealerByDealerIdAndVerifyNameAndLimitListing()**
    * 1.3 - Method **public void verifyDealerQuantity()**
-In general, it will be beneficial to deepen the level of tests performed, especially when the returned object has a list in its body, such as, for example, the draft or published ads of a specific dealer
+In general, deepen the level of tests especially when the return has complex object with objects and list.
+Example: the draft or published Listing of a specific dealer

 **(Coverage Test)** Status: Technical debt (Not developed) **(Unit Test)** Status: Technical debt (Not developed)

+## 📋 DevOps - Review Technical Aspect and Improvement Suggestions
+Is essential implement the concept of devops creating the Continuous Development and Continuous Delivery environment CD/CI, using tools such as Jenkins in conjunction with Quality Gate and Sonar.
+Also create dockerized environments for development and homologation for releases

 ## ⚙️ Documentation Swagger
 * 9 - Open browser and type: http://localhost:/swagger-ui.html (This url will open a page with and example for API use.